amigobrowser/stardew-valley-python-save-editor/README.md

 # stardew-valley-python-save-editor
 python script to edit stardew valley save files

+information:
+made for 1.6 version of stardew valley.
+I don't know anything about compatibility with older versions, so it would be nice if you go test it and tell me the results. compatible with PC and android. probably incompatible with consoles.

 installation:
 1. download and unzip file from the latest release.
 2. download python and lxml library.